 What Is a DSCR Loan?

 A DSCR (Debt Service Coverage Ratio) loan is an investor mortgage that qualifies primarily on the income generated by the property.
-Instead of verifying personal income through tax returns or pay stubs, lenders evaluate whether the rental income can cover the monthly mortgage payment.
+Instead of relying mainly on personal tax returns or pay stubs, lenders focus on whether the rental income can cover the monthly housing expense attached to the property.

-These loans are popular with investors who are self-employed, own multiple properties, or want to scale without traditional income documentation.
+These loans are especially popular with investors who are self employed, own multiple properties, or want to scale without traditional income documentation constraints.

 DSCR loans are also commonly paired with refinance strategies over time.
-Investors may use a rate and term refinance to improve cash flow, or explore a cash-out refinance to redeploy equity into another acquisition.
+Investors may use a rate and term refinance to improve cash flow, explore a cash out refinance to redeploy equity into another acquisition, or review refinancing an investment property when restructuring debt on an existing rental.

 How DSCR Loans Work

-- Rental income: Based on current leases or market rent estimates
+- Rental income: Usually based on current leases, market rent, or appraisal supported rent analysis

 - DSCR ratio: Income ÷ housing expense

-A higher DSCR indicates stronger cash flow.
-Minimum ratios vary by lender and program.
+A higher DSCR indicates stronger cash flow support.
+Minimum ratios vary by lender, property type, and overall risk profile.

-If your goal is to improve DSCR by lowering the payment, the refinance path often starts with understanding refinance closing costs and evaluating timing relative to rate movements and property performance.
+If your goal is to improve DSCR by lowering the payment, the refinance path often starts with understanding refinance closing costs, evaluating timing relative to rates and property performance, and running the math through the refinance break even calculator.

 Typical DSCR Loan Requirements

-Exact guidelines vary, but DSCR loans generally focus on property performance and borrower profile rather than personal income.
+Exact guidelines vary by lender, but DSCR loans generally focus on property performance and borrower profile rather than personal income documentation.

-- Minimum down payment (often higher than owner-occupied loans)
+- Minimum down payment, often higher than owner occupied financing

 - Acceptable credit profile

-- Rental income sufficient to meet DSCR guidelines
+- Rental income sufficient to meet program guidelines

 - Cash reserves after closing